michaelpappas/pixly-backend/README.md

 Create pixly database in psql with CREATE DATABASE pixly;

 To run the backend run "flask run -p 5002".
-The frontend will be default look for the backend at 5002 or a specified url in your .end file
+The frontend will be default look for the backend at 5002 or a specified url in your .env file